AhmedWGabr/folder-renamer/README.md

 - Stable, visually appealing interface

 ## Screenshot
-Below is a screenshot of the Folder Renamer application in action:
+Below is the latest screenshot of the Folder Renamer application:

 ![Folder Renamer Screenshot](screenshoot.png)